If ProTop has access to a database analysis, reports will be generated, and a list will be displayed.

 custNum orderNum lineNum

-You probably wouldn’t do that with line numbers but you could also sensibly remove custNum from index 3.
+You probably wouldn’t do that with line numbers, but you could also sensibly remove custNum from index 3.